dwalker109/aoc-2023/README.md

 trick to do it.
 I had to look at hints, which feels cheap.
 I used a lib to calculate LCM because I'd just be copying an impl verbatim anyway, and this is probably what I'd do in the real world tbh.

+## Day 9: Mirage Maintenance

+Ultimately, a fairly straightforward business of mapping/folding number sequences.
+I wasted a fair bit of time going from test to real input, because I was calculating *absolute* differences, not *relative* differences.
+Once I fixed that it was plain sailing.
+Part 2 was incredibly simple.
+My code is a bit janky but it runs fast so meh.